 - UHF Channel 38 (606.6 - 613.5 MHz) requires you to purchase a licence from Ofcom, but you can use many wireless microphones at the same time and you will get less interference and drop out than those above.
 Licences are available from £28 per microphone per year and a shared licence for a fixed site with up to 10 microphones is around £75 per year.e.g.
 IMG Stageline package

-- 624-697 MHz microphones are also very popular, and you can use many wireless microphones together within this range.
+- UHF 624-697 MHz microphones are also available in the UK and you can use many wireless microphones together within this range.
 Again, you will need a licence from Ofcom to operate them. e.g. IMG Stageline TXS-646 wireless system

 - The 700 MHz band (694 MHz– 790 MHz) will be discontinued in Q2 of 2020 as Ofcom is selling it off to the mobile phone networks.
 We don't recommend buying any wireless systems which operate only on these frequencies as their life will be short-lived.
 The Government were offering compensation to owners of products in the 700 MHz band purchased before 23 August 2018, but claims had to be submitted by 26 April 2019 via pmsefunding.co.uk.
 Successful claimants could offset the cost of new equipment by claiming at least 60% back against newer equipment, plus an additional 10% in administration charges against the total claim value.